Why do we rely on our current emotions when making quick decisions?

 How it all started

-The theory that emotions can be felt prior to, or even in the absence of, further cognitive activity, opened up the floor to the discussion of how emotions can influence decision-making.
+The theory that we can feel emotions before or even without cognitive activity opened up the floor to the discussion of how affective states influence decision-making.
 In 2000, Paul Slovic et al. published a paper titled “The affect heuristic”6, in which they introduced the heuristic.
 Additionally, they presented experimental findings to demonstrate how our emotions influence our evaluation of the risks and benefits of a given behavior.

 Example 1 – Fear appeals